iSOLveIT/iceblog/README.md

 * Readers can contact the team through the contact form which sends an email straight into the teams inbox.
 * The app has an authentication system for the blog writers.
 * The writers have a nice and simple admin interface that indicates the number of blog a writer has and manages the adding, editing and deleting of blog.
+* The site has a nice user interface with features like motivational quotes section and comments sections

 ## How the app was designed to achieve that?
 * The app was designed with the Python web framework called Flask.